-Our program includes arrangements for air travel to Kansas City, Missouri, lodging, program-related local transportation, and meals during the day.
+Arrangements are provided for air travel to Kansas City, Missouri, lodging, program-related local transportation, and meals during the day.
 These costs are included in program tuition.
 Discretionary incidental expenses for evening meals, snacks or any other personal needs are the responsibility of the student.